uc-cdis/gen3.org/content/resources/developer/_index.md

 In order for a Gen3 Commons to preserve this rich data, a consistent data model with standard terminologies needs to be constructed.
 Our data model uses jsonschema, and stores the models as yaml fields in [GitHub](https://github.com/occ-data/bpadictionary) to make it easier for domain experts to make changes and track activity.
 The schema is then translated to database ORM([psqlgraph](https://github.com/NCI-GDC/psqlgraph)) and used by Gen3 microservices to do data validation and database interactions.

 Our backend currently uses Postgres.
-This is not necessarily the optimal choice for complicated graph traversals, but we e chose this database due to its robustness as a traditional relational database.
+This is not necessarily the optimal choice for complicated graph traversals, but we chose this database due to its robustness as a traditional relational database.
 The data model that is described in jsonschema is translated to a relational data model in Postgres, where every node and edge is a table.
 All properties are stored as jsonb in Postgres as opposed to separate columns.
 While this sacrifices some query performance, it supports frequent data modeling changes that are required by domain experts.

 Sheepdog uses the dictionary-driven ORM to do metadata validation and submission as described in the following diagram:
 ![rich-data-submission](img/rich-data-submission.png).